Bram-Hub/VisualLogic-Web/readme.md

 - [Jest](https://jestjs.io/) - used for testing
 - [serve](https://www.npmjs.com/package/serve) - used to run a local development server
+- [esm](https://www.npmjs.com/package/esm) - used to allow Jest to run with ES6 syntax

 **Installing dependencies**.
 From the root directory of the project run the command: